2017–18 Motherwell F.C. season: Season Review

 On 2 June, Motherwell announced that they had signed Alex Fisher and Gaël Bigirimana, from Inverness C.T. and Coventry City respectively, on two-year contracts and that James McFadden had left the club.
 Three days later Motherwell announced their third signing of the season, Craig Tanner on a two-year contract from Reading.
 Motherwell announced their fourth signing of the summer on 6 June, goalkeeper Trevor Carson from Hartlepool United on a three-year contract.
 Russell Griffiths became Motherwell's sixth signing of the season on 21 June, signing a one-year contract with the club after his Everton contract had expired.

 Also on 21 June, Keith Lasley hung up his boots and became the club's new assistant manager.
 Motherwell announced their seventh summer signing on 30 June, Charles Dunne from Oldham Athletic.

 On 5 July, Motherwell announced the signing of Cédric Kipré on a one-year contract after his release from Leicester City.
 Craig Clay left the club on 17 July to sign with Leyton Orient.

 Young striker George Newell signed a one-year contract with Motherwell on 24 July, with Ellis Plummer joining on 2 August.

 On 14 August, it was announced that Stephen McManus had decided to retire from professional football and take up a coaching role with Motherwell.

 6 weeks into his one-year deal, Cédric Kipré signed a one-year extension with Motherwell on 23 August.

-On 31 August, transfer deadline day, Ben Heneghan joined Sheffield United for an undisclosed fee, whilst Jack McMillan joined Livingston on loan until January 2018, and PJ Morrison joined Clyde on loan until January 2018.
+On 31 August, transfer deadline day, Ben Heneghan joined Sheffield United for an undisclosed fee, whilst Jack McMillan joined Livingston on loan until January 2018, and P. J. Morrison joined Clyde on loan until January 2018.
 Liam Grimshaw returned to the club from Preston North End, and Peter Hartley joined the club on a one-year loan deal.

 On 13 October, manager Stephen Robinson extended his contract until 2020, and midfielder Allan Campbell signed a new contract until 2021.